HP 9000 712 Workstations

 © Hewlett Packard 1997

-The design goal from HP for the 32-bit 712 workstation was to reach the performance of 1992-era workstations such as the HP 9000 735 at a fraction of their fabrication costs.
+HP’s design goal for 712 workstations was to reach the performance of 1992-era workstations such as the HP 9000 735 at a fraction of their fabrication costs, which it achieved by a much streamlined system design.

-For this, 712 workstations used a highly simplified and integrated VLSI design from HP with many integrated components.
-Its pizza-box was one of the smallest Unix workstations of the 90s, similar to Sun SPARCstations.
+HP 712 workstations used a simplified and highly integrated PA-RISC design from HP with many integrated components, the 712 pizza-box was one of the smallest Unix workstations of the 90s, similar to Sun SPARCstations.
+HP 712 had 2D hardware accelerators for graphical user interfaces and X11 and were popularly used for Unix desktop publishing and office.

-Geared towards graphical user interfaces and X11, 712 had hardware accelerators for 2D graphics.
-The beautiful NeXTSTEP PA-RISC operating system, based on Mach and Unix, was designed for and on HP 9000 712.
+The beautiful NeXTSTEP PA-RISC operating system, based on Mach and Unix, was designed for and on HP 9000 712 workstations.

 HP 9000 712